ralucah/Agar-YCSB/dual/README.md

   - This parameter set to true activates the Server Side Encryption.

 - `s3.ssec`
   - This parameter if not null activates the SSE-C client side encryption.
-The value passed with this parameter is the client key used to encrpyt the files.
+The value passed with this parameter is the client baseKey used to encrpyt the files.